-If you want a fulfilling, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.
+If you are interested in starting a new, successful career, consider one in heating, ventilation and air conditioning.
+HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.

 It's easy to see why these careers are increasingly popular.
 One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
 It's also important to consider R-22 Freon® coolant, which impacts any system still using it.
 Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s spurred further growth in new construction homes.

-You can join this rewarding industry by becoming an HVAC technician.
+One of the most in-demand careers is working as an HVAC technician.
 Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.

 - Air conditioners